yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ```
 <br/>

-(2) getDerivedStateFromProps() : The getDerivedStateFromProps() method is called right before rendering the element(s) in the DOM, and is executed every time the component updates, including the initial render.
+(2) getDerivedStateFromProps() : Called right before rendering the elements in the DOM, and is executed every time the component updates, including the initial render.
 It is usually used to set the initial state depending on the props passed to the component.
 ```
  static getDerivedStateFromProps(props, state){
         return {